CSC698-TeamPrep/HealthMsgU/README.md

 #### Tasks our group needs to do to create the MVP:

-* Host website
+[X] Host website
-* Have a blurb about what HealthMsgU is
+[X] Generate an informative blurb about HealthMsgU
-* Have a user interface to allow the user to have search input
-* Word Cloud generator: it generates a word cloud depicting the most common words associated with HIV on Twitter (Positive or Negative)
+[X] Create a user interface to allow the user to have search input [X] Word Cloud generator: generates a word cloud depicting the most common words associated with HIV on Twitter [X] Implement Google Maps API to display Tweet locations
-* Map of Tweet locations

 ### Architecture: